Philadelphia City Hall: History and description

 It was the tallest clock tower in the world when it was completed; it was surpassed by the Metropolitan Life Insurance Company Tower in 1912, and is currently the 5th tallest building of this type.
 The tower features a clock face on each side that is 26 ft in diameter.
 The clock faces are larger in diameter than those on Big Ben which measure 23 ft.
 City Hall's clock was designed by Warren Johnson and built in 1898.
 The 1937 Philadelphia Guide noted that "shortly after the clock was installed the city inaugurated a custom which still continues.
 Every evening at three minutes of nine the tower lights are turned off, and then turned on again on the hour.
 This enables those within observation distance, though unable to see the hands, to set their timepieces.
 There are four bronze eagles, each weighing three tons with 12 ft wingspans, perched above the tower's four clocks.

 City Hall's observation deck is located directly below the base of the statue, about 500 ft above street level.
 Once enclosed with chain-link fencing, the observation deck is now enclosed by glass.
 It is reached in a 6-person elevator whose glass panels allow visitors to see the interior of the iron superstructure that caps the tower and supports the statuary and clocks.
 Stairs within the tower are only used for emergency exit.
 The ornamentation of the tower has been simplified; the huge garlands that festooned the top panels of the tower were removed.

-In the 1950s, the city council investigated tearing down City Hall for a new building elsewhere.
-They found that the demolition would have bankrupted the city due to the building's masonry construction.
+In the 1950s, the city council investigated tearing down City Hall for a new building elsewhere, but abandoned the plan due to the high cost of the demolition.

 Beginning in 1992, Philadelphia City Hall underwent a comprehensive exterior restoration, planned and supervised by the Historical Preservation Studio of Vitetta Architects & Engineers, headed by renowned historical preservation architect Hyman Myers.
 The majority of the restoration was completed by 2007, although some work has continued, including the installation of four new ornamental courtyard gates, based on an original architectural sketch, in December 2015.

-The building was voted #21 on the American Institute of Architects' list of Americans' 150 favorite U.S. structures in 2007.
+The building was voted 21st on the American Institute of Architects' list of Americans' 150 favorite U.S. structures in 2007.